 With these tests, we can identify which nerve is being pinched.
 We then perform a spinal adjustment to relieve the pressure on that (and any) nerves.
 Over several chiropractic sessions, we work to retrain the cervical spine into its natural position and keep it there.
 Acupuncture, home exercises, and nutrition can all be important elements of the healing process.

 If you’re also experiencing “functional shoulder pain” in the joint area, then Graston technique, acupuncture, or dry needling for shoulder pain might be recommended, as well.

-To get started, schedule an evaluation and treatment for nerve pain in your shoulder blade.
+To get started, schedule an evaluation and get your first treatment same day for nerve pain in your shoulder blade.